AlexisMolinaMR/BindPredGAT/README.md

-# BindPredGAT
+# BindPredGNN
-Implementation of a Graph Attention Network for binding affinity/energy prediction.
+Implementation of a Graph Neural Networks for binding affinity/energy prediction.